Date: September 26, 2014

 Keck also looks for outstanding project personnel who are very accomplished in terms of publications and journal citations, and highly regarded in their area of research.
 Keck is open to funding faculty at either the junior or senior level.

 The maximum amount of funding available for a Keck research grant is $2 million.
-Research projects can run from 1 – 5 years.
+Research projects can run from 1 – 5 years; most Keck research grants run for 3 years.

 Further details can be found at: